andreas-wilm/quad/README.md

 # Binaries

-To avoid the hassle of installation use the provided statically compiled binary (Linux only), which was build with [Brent Pedersens `hts_nim_static_builder`](https://github.com/brentp/hts-nim#static-builds):
+To avoid the hassle of compilation altogether, use the statically compiled binary (Linux only), provided in the release packages.

+Binaries were built with [Brent Pedersen's `hts_nim_static_builder`](https://github.com/brentp/hts-nim#static-builds):

 `hts_nim_static_builder -s quad --deps "hts@>=0.3.23" --deps "cligen@>=1.4.1" --deps "csvtools@>=0.2.1"`